Evolved Gas Analysis (EGA) – Identification of gases emitted by materials

 Detection methods : mass spectrometry (MS), FTIR spectroscopy, gas chromatography (GC).

-Type of samples that can be analyzed : solids, powders, films, viscous liquids.
+Types of analyzable samples : solids, powders, films, viscous liquids.

 Possible coupling with other techniques : thermogravimetry (TGA), differential scanning calorimetry (DSC) for in-depth thermal analysis.